cyclus/cyclus.github.com/source/user/tutorial/data_explorer.rst

 Concept: Cyclus Output file
 =========================================
 *CYCLUS* creates a .sqlite file as its output.
-SQL is a database file type that consists of a series of tables.
+SQLite is a database file type that consists of a series of tables.
 A few functions have been included in ``analysis.py``, a file in downloaded the github repository of this tutorial, to pull information from the sqlite database and create figures.